Reicev98/A-plus-Labs/labs/04-network-troubleshooting-with-command-line-tools/README.md

-# Lab 04 - Network Troubleshooting with Command Lines Tools
+# Lab 04 - Network Troubleshooting with Command Line Tools

 ## Objective
 - Use Windows command line tools to diagnose and troubleshoot network connectivity issues.